 Political Map Of India

-India, the seventh largest country in the world, is known for its rich heritage and diverse culture.
-It is the most populous democracy in the whole world and is surrounded by three water bodies: the Indian Ocean, the Arabian Sea and the Bay of Bengal, as can be seen from the India Map.
-The map of India depicts 29 states, 6 Union Territories and the National Capital Territory of Delhi....
-The capital city of New Delhi in the north is marked in red on the India Map.
-It is bordered by the states of Haryana and Uttar Pradesh.
-The location of neighbouring countries like Pakistan, Afghanistan, China, Nepal, Bhutan, Bangladesh and Myanmar can also be understood from the India Map.
-India has plenty of tourist attractions to offer, both for its own citizens as well as for people from around the world.
-Besides the famous Taj Mahal, the country has much more to offer, ranging from its history, festivals, and people to the countless scenic spots that are scattered through the length and breadth of the map of India.
+India, the seventh-largest country in the world, is known for its rich heritage and diverse culture.
+It is the most populous democracy in the whole world three water bodies surround it: the Indian Ocean, the Arabian Sea and the Bay of Bengal, as can be seen from the India Map.
+On October 31.
+2019 the map of India changed, the new map of India depicts 28 states, 9 Union Territories and the National Capital Territory of Delhi....
+For simplification one may say India has 28 States and 9 Union Territories.
+The locations of neighbouring countries like Pakistan, Afghanistan, China, Nepal, Bhutan, Bangladesh and Myanmar are there on the map.
+India, in international parlance, is an emerging tourist destination with a lot of heritage to share.
+Besides the famous Taj Mahal, the country has much more to offer, ranging from its history, festivals, and people to the countless scenic spots.
 The India Map exhibited below is a helpful tool to understand the demographics, political and geographical boundaries of the country.
 Besides being a repository of maps for railways, travel attractions, roads, etc., Maps of India also offers state maps, district maps, city maps, village maps, and much more.
 Read more

 MapsofIndia is India's most trusted site for History and Geography information for Civil Services Aspirants.